ColinM9991/docker-greeter/README.md

 ## greeter

 The greeter container is quite simple.
-It contains a Python app that hosts a web server, using [Flask](https://flask.palletsprojects.com/en/2.0.x/), which will echo back a name that is captured from a `NAME` environment variable.
+It contains a Python app that hosts a web server, using [Flask](https://flask.palletsprojects.com/en/2.0.x/), which will echo back two values
+1. a name that is captured from a `NAME` environment variable.
+2. the value of the `X-Referrer` header which, for simplicity, is hardcoded in the nginx config.

 The container runs on Debian and installs Python, pip and the Flask Python dependency when the container is building.